AceCHQ/TransMatting/README.md

 # TransMatting: Enhancing Transparent Objects Matting with Transformers
 Official project page of TransMatting (ECCV2022)

+# Updates
+><h3><strong><i>🚀 News</i></strong></h3>
+The extended paper [TransMatting: Tri-token Equipped Transformer Model for Image Matting](https://arxiv.org/pdf/2303.06476.pdf) is published on arXiv.
+We further propose TransMattingV2, which extends tri-token to both convolutional networks and Transformer.
+Various experiments demonstrate that it could boost both Transformer and convolutional networks, indicating that the proposed tri-token has the potential to be a new paradigm for image matting.

 # Transparent-460
 Our dataset Transparent-460 is now open to the public.
 If you want to use it for research rather than commercial activity, please follow the following step to get the dataset.